The Cutest Sheep in the World? Definitely!

 What are Valais Blacknose Sheep (VBS)?

 The Valais Blacknose are a rugged sheep breed that originates in the Valais region of the Swiss Alps.
 They are considered a large breed.
 Mature females (2 years old+) weigh between 150-200 pounds, while rams are 175-275 pounds.
 Females are 2.3 - 2.5 feet tall and rams are 2.5 - 2.7 feet tall.
 The Valais is a mainly white sheep with a black coloring that covers their nose up to their eyes and their ears.
 Knees, hocks and feet are also black.
 Their thick, curly coat grows about 1 inch every month and requires shearing twice a year.
-Both rams and ewes are polled, with sprial or helical shaped horns.
+Both rams and ewes have horns.
+The rams have helical shaped horns while the ewes are more spiral.

 This Swiss heritage breed has a calm, friendly nature and a unique fluffy appearance.
 They have recently grown in popularity as they make ideal pasture pets.
 They are easily trained to lead without much effort.